Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 2.md

 Explain why it makes sense from a darwinistic pov, happiness is a tool for fitness

-back this up, we get happiness from sex, from not e
+back this up, we get happiness from sex, from not being alone (no loneliness), because they increase our fitness/offspring.

 counterargument that perhaps that means that not the ultimate goal is happiness, but fitness (perhaps there is no ultimate goal) (perhaps this as last sentence of conclusion)